-Once we are happy with the choice, we can go apply it to the data, by specifying the value for the Key Win via a parameter list for the psd.
+Once we are happy with the choice, we can go back to the workbench, double click on the "Value" field for the "Key" win in the parameters of the psd block.
+Then let's set the little panel to select the window.
 One parameter is alreay selected, based on the user preferences.
 Here I choose to use the Blackman-Harris window, called 'BH92'.